tanmayjain02/SoC2k21/README.md

  4) **Task 5: B4**

- This task is also simmilar to task 4, but intead of webcame feed we provide a YouTube video.
+ This task is also similar to task 4, but instead of webcam feed we provide a YouTube video.

  **Checkpoint 3 : 18 July 2021**